 "They've been the real stellar performers in all this," he said.

 The biggest challenge facing Manchester and this project going forward, he said, is the economy of scale.
-Because Manchester is a small town, Keefe said that making some of these goals happen - like potentially having a college campus in or around town - can be difficult.

 The river walk is one of the committees that have seen great success.
 In October of last year, they received a grant from the National Parks Service in the form of services of Jennifer Waite [Waite works for the park services and can help connect the river walk committee to resources they need], Bill Laberge, committee chair said.
 The group is also in the process of becoming a 501c3 non-profit and will soon begin fundraising.